 Digitalisation has made it easier and cheaper to achieve an international presence.
 However, going global doesn’t just happen overnight; there’s an ocean of research and preparation ahead.
 One rule of thumb is to double the time and cost estimates, so if you’ve bootstrapped your business and are used to keeping things lean and mean, this is not always easy to do.

 - Prepare your strategy

 - Create risk and governance structure fit for purpose

 - Monitor progress and set KPIs

 Financing international expansion

-With the expansion of alternative finance and the rise of private debt debt funds there’s a huge diversity of finance options to businesses who want to scale up internationally.
+With the expansion of alternative finance and the rise of private debt funds, there’s a huge range of finance options for businesses that want to scale up internationally.
 Here are some points you need to consider:

 - What is the cost of financing?

 - What are the tax structures?

 - What is the new market legal system like?